jaychan0125/Quick-Quiz/README.md

 ![Previous Score](./Assets/quiz-prevScore.png)

-As shown here!
 I'm sure you can beat my score!
 You'll also have a button return to the start page of the game.

 ## Citations